jcebidanes/SpringCloudConsulApplication/README.md

 Open [http://localhost:8500/ui](http://localhost:8500/ui) and you should see a page with the service "  consul".

 ---

 **NOTE:**
 Keep the terminal open.

 ---

 Next step is to run both spring projects.
 Student first and School after.

-Look Consul agent page in your browser you should see 3 services.
+Looking in Consul agent page in your browser you should see 3 services.
 Consul, Student and School.

 ## REST APIs